keith-anders/NAdapter/README.md

 ## Getting Started

-`NAdapter` will soon be found on NuGet and is available on .NET 4.7.1.
-Lower versions of .NET will be supported in the future.
+`NAdapter` is available on NuGet for .NET Framework 4.8, .NET 5.0, and .NET Standard 2.1.
+Lower versions of .NET may be supported in the future.

 ```
 > Install-Package NAdapter